Timothyvwees/Container_ostream/README.md

 # Container_ostream
 This c++ header makes it possible to print every container in c++ using the << operator overloading.
 You can also print combined containers like std::vector<std::array<int, 5>> or std::vector<std::tuple<int, std::string>>.
-Currently only fo c++17 and above because of the tuple printing using some c++17 features.
+Currently only for c++17 and above because of the tuple printing using some c++17 features.
 If you dont need tuple printing you can use the Container_ostreams.hpp for C++11 and C++14 which are without tuple printing.
 Some test coded is also included in the main.cpp. this header does not define the container includes like #include<vector> this must be done before including this header. for example:

 #include <iostream>
 #include <vector>